-Everyone in Northern Ireland should now be using social distancing Back to top
+Everyone in Northern Ireland should now be social distancing

 COVID-19 is a new illness that can affect your lungs and airways.
 It's caused by a type of virus called coronavirus.

 Everyone should do what they can to stop coronavirus spreading.